spir0th/disrichie/README.md

 Since GameSDK was added and set as the default Rich Presence library, the Portable version was a bit..
 Problematic.
 Yes, it was throwing errors that it couldn't find the library file.

 So I tried so hard, but none of my fixes did work and I don't have much time left fixing it, so I gave up, removed the build scripts related to the Portable version, then wrote this question & answer.

+**UPDATE: I removed GameSDK because it hurts my head, so another reason would be a duplication of running Disrichie directly from a Python interpreter**

 ## UNIX-like OS support? (e.g Linux, macOS, FreeBSD)
 Partially supported.